Real or fake? Sometimes it is not that easy to spot fake GameBoy games.

 Note the "MADE IN CHINA" on the back.

 Custom layout, but valid board type and mapper (MBC1B).
-Note the bit of epoxy on the lower right, which would normally be an indication of a counterfeit.
+Note the bit of epoxy on the lower right,

 Close-up of the boards, we can see that they're DMG-BEAN-M01 and DMG-BEAN-M11.